Bourbon Restoration in France: The Hundred Days

-Napoleon's emissaries informed him of this brewing discontent, and, on 20 March 1815, he returned to Paris from Elba.
-On his Route Napoléon, most troops sent to stop his march, including some that were nominally royalist, felt more inclined to join the former Emperor than to stop him.
-Louis fled from Paris to Ghent on 19 March.
+Napoleon, on 20 March 1815, returned to Paris from Elba to find the city indifferent or even against his return.
+On his route, most troops sent to stop his march, including some that were nominally royalist, felt more inclined to join the former Emperor than to stop him.
+Louis XVIII left Paris for Ghent on 19 March where he established the Ghent government-in-exile.

-After Napoleon was defeated in the Battle of Waterloo and sent again into exile, Louis returned.
-During his absence a small revolt in the traditionally pro-royalist Vendée was put down but there were otherwise few subversive acts favouring the Restoration, even though Napoleon's popularity began to flag.
+After Napoleon was defeated in the Battle of Waterloo and sent again into exile, Louis XVIII returned.
+During his absence a small revolt in the traditionally pro-royalist Vendée was put down, but there were otherwise few subversive acts favouring the Restoration, even though Napoleon's popularity was low.